Last Updated on January 17, 2025 by Michelle Ball

 One word of caution: whomever files a complaint should be sure it is factually accurate.
 It would be inappropriate to file teacher complaints based solely on conjecture, or wild student rumors.

-Parents should stick with what is known and can be proven involving the teacher or school staff member.
+Parents should stick with what is known and can be proven involving the teacher.

-It cannot be stressed enough how important it is for parents to follow through with written complaints when a problem with school personnel arises.
-Written complaints can give a school district the power to investigate and weed out abusive teachers and staff once and for all.
+It cannot be stressed enough how important it is for parents to follow through with written teacher complaints when a problem arises.
+Written complaints can give a school district the power to investigate and weed out abusive teachers once and for all.

-If enough parents complain, perhaps the bad school personnel will be terminated, demoted, transferred, or will change their bad behavior.
+If enough parents complain, perhaps the bad teacher will be terminated, demoted, transferred, or will change their bad behavior.
 Some may even end up in jail, depending on the depth of their wrongs.

 Student lawyer Michelle Ball can assist parents file complaints on teachers and school personnel.
 As a Sacramento attorney, Michelle Ball may help throughout California, including in Oakland, Hollywood, Clovis, Mendocino, Roseville, Sacramento, Folsom, Natomas, San Francisco, Stockton, Santa Rosa, and many other areas.